 - Improved blood lipids

 The first phase of cardiac rehab at St. Tammany Parish Hospital is inpatient, providing education and progressive activity for patients with heart events, procedures or disease.

 The second phase is an outpatient program for those with stable angina or for patients one to three weeks after cardiac events such as heart attack, stents/angioplasty, coronary artery bypass surgery or heart valve surgery.
-Patients wear heart monitors during exercise, and we evaluate their blood pressure.
-This phase typically lasts three sessions per week for 12 weeks and requires a physician’s order and may be covered by insurance.
-You should confirm coverage with your own plan.
+Patients wear heart monitors during exercise, and their blood pressure is evaluated.
+This phase typically lasts three sessions per week for 12 weeks, requires a physician’s order and may be covered by insurance.

 Classes are supervised by Cardiac Rehab registered nurses, clinical exercise physiologists and exercise specialists supervise the class, while Cardiac Rehab staff, an STPH pharmacist and an STPH dietician discuss topics such as signs and symptoms of a heart attack, cardiac risk factors, cholesterol, diabetes, nutrition and smoking cessation.
 They are held Monday, Wednesday and Friday at the Paul D. Cordes Outpatient Pavilion, 16300 Highway 1085, Covington.

 Initial orientation is $35, which includes medical history intake, medication review, treadmill test, blood pressure measurements and EKG monitoring.
 Each supervised exercise session is $4, which includes blood pressure and heart rate monitoring and weekly and monthly EKG monitoring.
 A physician referral is required.

 To learn more about the program and class times, call (985)-898-3780.